Nickbliesner/Programming-Puzzles/DataStructures/README.md

 **Trie.java**-   Data structure which stores strings in a prefix tree, storing every common prefix only one time, supports adding, removing, and checking if a string is contained or a prefix

-**TrieNode.java** - Node class used by Trie to represent an individual node (whether or not it marks the end of a value) in the prefix tree, trie
+**TrieNode.java** - Node class used by Trie to represent an individual node (whether or not it marks the end of a value) in the prefix tree